HenryQuan/clover_catalina/README.md

 - Formatted as `exFAT`
 - 256GB for `TimeMachine`
 - File sharing between Windows and Mac OS

+It is recommended to turn off `RECYCLE BIN` on Windows because the HDD might not pass the `fsck_exfat` on Mac OS

 *If you see `no enough space` while using disk utility, you have to create an `EFI` partition with at least `200MB` (199MB won't work).
 Also, it might be better to install Mac OS first and then install Windows*